niniwu1207-cmd/spotify-popularity-analysis/README.md

 ### Results:

-The observed difference in mean popularity was approximately 3.52.
+The observed difference in mean popularity was approximately 2.93.

-A permutation test with 500 permutations produced a p-value of approximately 0.000 (p < 1/500).
+Using 2000 permutations, the permutation test produced a p-value of approximately 0.073.

-The permutation distribution is shown below.

 <iframe
 src="hypothesis_test.html"